Categories

 Simply put, truth is a power function and, I’d say contrary to popular opinion, it holds too much sway in contemporary societies.
 This is, of course, something that intellectuals or academics don’t want to address because, as already discussed, no one wants to lose their sweet gigs.
 In other words, no one involved with something to lose wants to address this issue because the results of studies probing the inner workings of the academic world might make them look bad, complicit and complacent, involved in politics rather than in some noble quest for the truth for the benefit of everyone.

 I think it’s worth pointing out that Foucault is not merely suggesting that academics should be reflexive about their position and their background in relation to what they study and what kind of knowledge they produce, but also that they should be critical of the very system they are part of.
 They should examine how it is that they get to study what they study and to produce knowledge.
 CDS or CDA is well known for the former but I’d say it’s not known for the latter (not that this distinguishes it from any other field or discipline though).
-Now, I would go as far as to say that CDS or CDA is run by some clique, as also pointed out by Flowerdew in his (1093) article ‘Description and interpretation in critical discourse analysis’ in response to such criticism by Hugh Tyrwitt-Drake.
+Now, I wouldn’t go as far as to say that CDS or CDA is run by some hegemonic clique, as also pointed out by Flowerdew in his (1093) article ‘Description and interpretation in critical discourse analysis’ in response to such criticism by Hugh Tyrwhitt-Drake.
 I wouldn’t say that people like Norman Fairclough, Teun van Dijk and Ruth Wodak have formed a school of thought.
 That said, as I pointed out earlier on, it’s not typically big names in the field themselves but those who follow them, the disciples, that come to establish a school of thought, which then results in dogmatism and zealotry.
 Again, it’s worth emphasizing that this is not something that applies to CDS or CDA any more than it does to any other field or discipline.

 To get back on track here, the definitions of discourse, ideology, hegemony, identity and critique provided by Flowerdew and Richardson summarize how these concepts are used in CDS.
 It’s not entirely clear if these definitions are defined solely by the editors or if others had a say as well.
 I have a feeling that these are their definitions, considering that dialectics keeps being mentioned and I’m sure not everyone agrees on that, but I can’t say for sure.
 To be fair, I need to look at their own work to see how they define them.
 Luckily both have their own chapters in the same book.